Skip to main content

 Powers knowledge search’s vector arm: an optional canonic[embeddings] add-on backed by sentence-transformers, not bundled by default.

-When the add-on isn’t installed (or the configured model fails to load), the runtime reports itself unavailable cleanly and knowledge search degrades to lexical-only; never a hard failure.
+When the add-on isn’t installed (or the configured model fails to load), the runtime reports itself unavailable cleanly and knowledge search degrades to lexical-only, never a hard failure.
 The runtime also exposes a model-identity fingerprint that changes whenever the model changes, so a model swap can trigger a reindex instead of silently mixing vectors from two different models.
 Embeddings run locally, so they’re inherently air-gap-compatible.

 Keys are bring-your-own